openservicemesh/osm-docs/content/docs/troubleshooting/uninstall.md

 ## Unsuccessful Uninstall

-If for any reason, `osm uninstall` is unsuccessful, run the [cleanup script](https://github.com/openservicemesh/osm/blob/release-v0.8/scripts/cleanup/osm-cleanup.sh) which will delete any OSM related resources.
+If for any reason, `osm uninstall` is unsuccessful, run the [cleanup script](https://github.com/openservicemesh/osm/blob/release-v0.8/scripts/cleanup/osm-cleanup.sh) to delete any OSM-related resources.

+To run this script:

-To run the script, create a `.env` environment variable file to set the values specified at the top of the script.
+1. Create a `.env` environment variable file to set the values specified at the top of the script.
 These values should match the values used to deploy the mesh.

-In the root directory of the osm repository locally, run:
+2. In the root directory of the local osm repository, run:

 ```console
 ./scripts/cleanup/osm-cleanup.sh